Benny Carter: Career

 In 1969, Carter was persuaded to spend a weekend at Princeton University by Morroe Berger, a sociology professor at Princeton who wrote about jazz.
 This led to a new outlet for Carter's talent: teaching.
 For the next nine years he visited Princeton five times, most of them brief stays except for one in 1973 when he spent a semester there as a visiting professor.
 In 1974, Princeton gave him an honorary doctorate.
 He conducted teaching at workshops and seminars at several other universities and was a visiting lecturer at Harvard for a week in 1987.
 Morroe Berger wrote Benny Carter – A Life in American Music (1982), a two-volume work about Carter's career.

 Time had little effect on Carter's abilities.
-During the 1980s, he wrote the long composition Central City Sketches which was performed at Cooper Union by the American Jazz Orchestra.
+During the 1980s, he wrote the long composition Central City Sketches, which was performed at Cooper Union by the American Jazz Orchestra.
 Another long composition, Glasgow Suite, was performed in Scotland.
 Lincoln Center commissioned him to write "Good Vibes" in 1990.
-The National Endowment for the Arts gave him a grant that led Tales of the Rising Sun Suite and Harlem Renaissance Suite.
+The National Endowment for the Arts gave him a grant that led to Tales of the Rising Sun Suite and Harlem Renaissance Suite.
 This music was performed in 1992 when he was 85 years old.

 Carter had an unusually long career.
 He is one of few musicians to have recorded in eight different decades.
-Another characteristic of his career was its versatility as musician, bandleader, arranger, and composer.
+Another characteristic of his career was his versatility as musician, bandleader, arranger, and composer.
 He helped define the sound of alto saxophone, but he also performed and recorded on soprano saxophone, tenor saxophone, trumpet, trombone, clarinet, and piano.
 He helped establish a foundation for arranging as far back as 1930 when he arranged "Keep a Song in Your Soul" for Fletcher Henderson's big band.
 His compositions include the novelty hit "Cow-Cow Boogie" recorded by Ella Mae Morse, and the expansive Central City Sketches, written when he was 80 years old and recorded with the American Jazz Orchestra.

 Death

-Carter died at the age of 95 in Los Angeles at Cedars-Sinai Medical Center on July 12, 2003 from complications of bronchitis.
+Carter died at the age of 95 in Los Angeles at Cedars-Sinai Medical Center on July 12, 2003, from complications of bronchitis.